RattletraPM/Snickerstream/README.md

 - Built-in screenshot function (press S while streaming to create a screenshot)
 - Built in NFC patching
 - 7 different remoteplay presets are available
-- Amutomatic remoteplay init, so you only need to click connect and Snickerstream will care about everything else
+- Automatic remoteplay init, so you only need to click connect and Snickerstream will care about everything else
+- Auto-disconnects if the 3DS has stopped streaming (was shutdown/rebooted/etc, can be customized or disabled)
+- Has a built-in frame limiter (disabled by default) if you wish to have a smoother stream
+- It  will try allow itself through Windows Firewall if ran as admin

 And here are some of the planned features:
 - Command line arguments